nosqlbench/nosqlbench/engine-cli/src/main/resources/commandline.md

     --log-histostats 'stats.csv:.*:1m'    # with 1-minute interval
     --log-histostats 'stats.csv:.*specialmetrics:10s'

-Adjust the progress reporting inverval
+Adjust the progress reporting interval

-    --progress console:10s
+    --progress console:1m

 or

     --progress logonly:5m

+NOTE: The progress indicator on console is provided by default unless logging levels are turned up or there is a script invocation on the command line.

 If you want to add in classic time decaying histogram metrics for your histograms and timers, you may do so with this option:

     --classic-histograms prefix
     --classic-histograms 'prefix:.*'               # same as above
     --classic-histograms 'prefix:.*specialmetrics' # subset of names

 Name the current session, for logfile naming, etc
 By default, this will be "scenario-TIMESTAMP", and a logfile will be created